Lidiadev/payment-service/README.md

 - Calls the relevant method on the gateway (e.g., Deposit)
 - Based on the result, generates and publishes a new event (e.g., DepositProcessed or DepositFailed)

-3. **Concurrent Processing**: The worker can process multiple events concurrently, improving throughput.

 ### Failure Handling
 The system is designed to be resilient to failures at various levels:
 1. **Event Processing Failures**:
-- If an event fails to process, it's moved to a Dead Letter Queue (DLQ).
+- If an event fails to process, it's moved to a Dead Letter Queue.
 - The system logs the failure for monitoring and debugging.
-- Events in the DLQ can be retried later or manually processed.
+- Events in the DLQ can be retried later.

 2. **Gateway Failures**:
 - The system uses the Hystrix library for implementing the Circuit Breaker pattern.
-- If a gateway consistently fails, the circuit opens, preventing further calls to the failing gateway.
-- During this time, new requests are immediately rejected or routed to a fallback method.
-- After a cooldown period, the circuit half-opens to test if the gateway has recovered.
-- For transient failures, the system can retry operations with exponential backoff.

 3. System Crashes: